microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/beta/docs/Test-MgBetaUserInformationProtectionPolicyLabelApplication.md

     - `[AssignmentMethod <String>]`: assignmentMethod
     - `[DowngradeJustification <IMicrosoftGraphDowngradeJustification>]`: downgradeJustification
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[IsDowngradeJustified <Boolean?>]`: Indicates whether the downgrade is or is not justified.
+      - `[IsDowngradeJustified <Boolean?>]`: Indicates whether the downgrade is or isn't justified.
       - `[JustificationMessage <String>]`: Message that indicates why a downgrade is justified.
-The message will appear in administrative logs.
+The message appears in administrative logs.
     - `[ExtendedProperties <IMicrosoftGraphKeyValuePair[]>]`: Extended properties will be parsed and returned in the standard MIP labeled metadata format as part of the label information.
     - `[LabelId <String>]`: The GUID of the label that should be applied to the information.